rcgrow-prog/Lidar_Analysis/README.md

     Purpose:

-        This Python script automates the creation of Digital Elevation Models (DEM) and Digital Surface Models (DSM) from LAS (LiDAR) data using ArcPy, the Python package for ArcGIS.
+        This Python script automates the creation of Digital Elevation Models (DEM) and Digital Surface Models (DSM) from LAS (LiDAR) data using ArcPy, the Python package for ArcGIS Pro.

     Main Steps: